NoamLeabo/FaceBar_Android_Version/README.md

 design experience of the app.
 If that is not possible, you can run the app on an emulator.

+In general, the work was done by all group members.
+2 of the members wrote the most of the code (basiclly onw wrote the feed and the other wrote the register and login), but we all helped one each other a lot with bugs and coding ideas, including implication of conclusions from writing the Web app.
+First we connected the login and register screen, then we connected them both with the feed page, and magde sure that the entire app functions properly.

 Quick basic guide:

 1) Login Page - pretty basic, enter the username and password and click log in in order to get to the